khoi14412352345/Gomoku_CA/README.md

-This version was made by our group in unversity.
+This version was made by our group in university.